Pull to refresh

 Rule Changes

 Since 1968, federal law has barred anyone who uses illegal drugs from owning a firearm.
-On March 2, 2026, the Supreme Court heard arguments over whether that ban violates the Second Amendment—a question that could reshape gun rights for the roughly 50 million Americans who use marijuana in states where it is legal under state law but still illegal under federal law.
+On March 2, 2026, the Supreme Court heard arguments over whether the ban violates the Second Amendment for roughly 50 million Americans who use marijuana legally under state law but not under federal law.

 Federal Trade Commission's expanded merger notification rules face legal challenge